Federal Agencies Urge Organizations to Shore Up Cybersecurity for AI and Quantum Computing

 This framework is already a practice in software development — DevSecOps, which emphasizes the need to be secure by design.
 Security should be part of the entire lifecycle.
 This aligns with guidance issued by CISA earlier this year.

-As your organization adopts more AI across the enterprise, it has implications for your team and those you are combatting.
+As your organization adopts more AI across the enterprise, it has implications for your team and those you combat.
 Most things in technology have a double-edged sword, as the application defines it as being good or bad.

 The story about quantum computing is less known but equally important.